Abstract

 library(ggplot2)

-function creates a star-like graph and the V()
+star-like graph and the V()

-function is used to set attributes for the vertices.
-The PathwaySpace package will require that all vertives have x
+attributes for the vertices.
+The PathwaySpace package will

 , y

-, and name
+, and

 attributes.

-# Make a 'toy' undirected igraph
+# Make a 'toy' igraph object, either a directed or undirected graph

 gtoy1 <- make_star(5, mode="undirected")

-# Assign xy coordinates to each vertex
+# Assign 'x' and 'y' coordinates to each vertex

-V(gtoy1)$x <- c(0, 1.5, -4, -4, -9)
+V(gtoy1)$x <- c(0, 2, -2, -4, -8)

-V(gtoy1)$y <- c(0, 0, 4, -4, 0)
+V(gtoy1)$y <- c(0, 0, 2, -4, 0)

-# Assign a name to each vertex (here, from n1 to n5)
+# Assign a 'name' to each vertex (here, from n1 to n5)

 V(gtoy1)$name <- paste0("n", 1:5)

-graph is now ready for the PathwaySpace package.
-We can check its layout using the plot.igraph()
+Our graph is now ready for the PathwaySpace package.
+We can

 # Check the graph layout

-Next, we will create a PathwaySpace-class object using the buildPathwaySpace()
+Next, we will create a PathwaySpace-class object using the

 # Run the PathwaySpace constructor